 This in-person program provided promising students from backgrounds not well-represented in VC with tailored training and a 10-week, full-time paid summer experiential learning internship with some of the top VC firms in Los Angeles from 2019-2022.

-Since 2019, PledgeLA has placed 60 interns at VC firms in LA.
-Of these, 53% are now working in VC or tech-related roles.
+Since 2019, PledgeLA has placed 76 fellows at Los Angeles VC firms and accelerators.
+Of these, 54% are now working in VC or tech-related roles.

 FAQ

-Frequently asked questions about the VC Internship experience:
+Frequently asked questions about the VC Fellowship experience:

-Yes – fellows are paid a stipend of $10,000 by their firms for the 8-week, full-time summer internship.
+Yes – fellows are paid a stipend of $10,000 for the full-time summer internship.

-Yes.
-Because fellows are employed by our partner firms, international students must have received final authorization to work in the U.S. prior to the start of the program in March 2024.
+Yes – Because fellows are employed by our partner firms, international students must have received final authorization to work in the U.S. prior to the start of the program.
 Finalists will be asked to provide non-expired documents as proof of their eligibility to work in the U.S.

 We are unable to provide additional funding to assist with transportation or housing expenses.
 Depending on their placement firm, some fellows may be permitted to work remotely or work a hybrid schedule that minimizes commuting.